What is the unified field?

 - the electromagnetic field can do the work of moving so-called uncharged matter?

-So, by sticking to the electromagnetic field as Einstein wanted it, we have to imagine what the field might be doing near a black hole and its influence on matter to determine if there are likely to be any new predictions from the Unified Field Theory.
+Better to ignore the gravitational field altogether.
+Let us stick to the electromagnetic field as Einstein wanted it, and imagine what the field might be doing near a black hole and its influence on matter to determine if there are likely to be any new predictions from the Unified Field Theory.

-Predictions mean there must be some differences from what we expect from current scientific knowledge.
-Something unexpected.
+Predictions mean that there must be some differences from what we expect from current scientific knowledge.
+Something original.

-perhaps one difference is to say that a black hole is unlikely to be totally black.
+Perhaps one difference is to say that a black hole is unlikely to be totally black.
 It will only become black once you get to the event horizon and pass through it.
-And when you do, light will be stretched out significantly into the red-end of the electromagnetic spectrum that you will not be able to see anything, but by then you will be torn apart by the crushing pressures, high heat, and speed of the rotating accretion disc surrounding the highly rotating star lying at the heart of the black hole.
-Before you get to the event horizon at a safe distance that does not significantly distort the light from visible matter surrounding the black hole, the black hole itself will be invisible (not black), not just because of its size, but also because light can bend around the object.
-You see, light from behind the object at sufficiently high frequencies and moving in a direction that does not get caught in a perpetual rotation around the event horizon will bend around the black hole and red-shift sufficiently to allow an observer to see what is behind the black hole.
-If viewing from a 45 degree angle to the plane of the accretion disc, it just means you can see what appears to be the inside of the accretion disc behind the black hole.
+And when you do, light will be stretched out significantly into the red-end of the electromagnetic spectrum that you will not be able to see anything, but by then you will be torn apart by the crushing pressures, high heat, and speed of the rotating accretion disc surrounding the highly rotating star.
+However, before you get to the event horizon, if you could stand at a safe distance that does not significantly distort the light from visible matter surrounding the black hole, the black hole itself will not be black.
+It will be invisible.
+It isn't because of its size (which from a distance will be small), but also because light can bend around the object.
+You see, light from behind the object will bend around the black hole to allow an observer to see what is behind it.
+If viewing from a 45 degree angle to the plane of the accretion disc, it just means you can see what appears to be the inside of the accretion disc behind the black hole if you are close enough.

 As for what happens at and beyond the event horizon, the mathematics of both the General Theory of Relativity and the Unified Field Theory break down.
-It becomes impossible to predict in any mathematical sense whether a star is still there or it becomes what some people like to imagine is a door to another universe.
-However, common sense tells us that the star should be there all the time.
+It becomes impossible to predict whether a star is still there or it becomes what some people like to imagine is a door to another universe because of how distorted space-time is.
+Ccommon sense will tell us that the star should be there all the time.
 It is just the fact that it is rotating at massive speeds to help draw in radiation for creating a powerful gravitational field by its own charged matter, and at the same time, dragging this radiation around it because of the stars phenomenal rotation.
-One way to slow down the rotation rate of a black hole and show the star itself is to get another black hole or a big enough star travelling at a fast enough speed to collide into a black hole.
+It is really the rotation that is creating the phenomenal gravitational field strength.
+One way to slow down the black hole's rotation and reveal the hidden star is to get another black hole or a big enough star to collide into a black hole.
 Then you will notice a black hole is just another star.
 What all this means is that there should be no singularity at the center of the black hole.
 By singularity, we mean a point where there is infinite density in the mass.
-Because, as the physicists know, anything infinite means that the mathematics will collapses and all sorts of weird and magical things start to happen or can be imagined, such as a possible tear in space-time to allow for space and time travel to another part of the universe.
+Einstein did not believe in an infinite density.
+We can understand why.
+Anything infinite means that the mathematics will collapses and all sorts of weird and magical things start to happen or can be imagined, such as a possible tear in space-time to allow for space and time travel to another part of the universe.
 The reality is, radiation from the charged particles making up the star is balancing the situation and preventing it from creating a singularity.
+There is an outward electromagnetic force balancing the inward gravitational force.
 At the same time, the massive rotation speeds keep much of the radiation and matter rotating outside the event horizon.
 As the rotation of the star is not at its maximum "speed of light" scenario, some of this energy will go beyond the event horizon and fall into the star.
 It will not be red-shifted to zero frequency.
 The star does not rotate around its equator at exactly the speed of light.
 Some energy will get through, albeit heavily red-shifted.
-This energy will be added to the black hole to stop it from collapsing on itself, and potentially help to slow the star down very slightly (but will take billions of years to slow it down enough).
+This energy will be added to the black hole and potentially help to slow the star down very slightly (but will take billions of years to slow it down enough).
+Any mass that falls in will get converted to energy.
+And it is this energy that will try to push out to keep the star from imploding on itself.
+This is what prevents an infinite density at its core.

 If there is any place for the energy to re-emerge from a black hole, it is likely to be at the poles.
 Here the rotation of the mass is minimal.
 Depending on the speed of the rotation, a certain high-frequency of the radiation can emerge as a beam.

-How does light speed up in a perfect vacuum to achieve infinite speeds?
+How does light speed up in a perfect vacuum to achieve infinite speed?

 You may have read the following article from New Scientist: